Seatpost: Seatmast and cap

 Some bikes, such as Trek Madones, provide saddle height adjustment with a seatmast and cap arrangement.
 The seatmast is extension of the seat tube above the top tube, and the cap slides into it, clamps in place, and attaches to the saddle.

 Dropper

-Dropper seatposts on mountain bikes can be remotely adjusted while riding using a lever or switch on the handlebar.
+Dropper seatposts (also known as dropper posts or droppers) on mountain and gravel bikes can be remotely adjusted while riding using a lever or switch on the handlebar.
 This can be used to quickly lower the saddle and position it out of the way to allow for better body positioning and maneuverability on technical sections.
 The same lever or switch can then be used to return the saddle to its normal position for better pedaling efficiency.
 Most dropper seatposts use a hydraulically damped air or coil spring with cable, hydraulic, or electronic actuation.

 Matej Mohorič used a dropper seatpost on his road bike to help him win the 2022 Milan–San Remo one-day race.